kissofjudase23/Doc-DSA/README.md

     * The **"Runner"**
       * The runner techinique means that you iterate through the linked list with **two pointers** simultaneously, with one head of the other.
     * The **"dummy node"**
-      * **dummy.next** will be the new head node, it very useful if the first node in the list will be modified.
+      * **dummy.next** alwasy point to the head node, it very useful if the head node in the list will be changed.
     * **Use reverse instead of stack for space complexity** reduction.
       * However, reverse will change the data of the input, use it carefully.